mcohenmcohen/Machine-Learning-Trading-Engine/README.md

 * trading_system
   * This contains various trading systems.
 Trading systems classes define the entry and exit criteria.   ts_composite is a good sandbox for trying a variety of technical analysis indicators and is an example for the process flow..
 A parent class provides some helpful methods, you provide the subclass.
 * core
-  * Model classes implement models and associated hyperparameter settings.  model.py provides a variety of utilities (note: this is soon to be refactored.
+  * Model classes implement models and associated hyperparameter settings.  model.py provides a variety of utilities (note: this is soon to be refactored).
   * backtester.py provides the engine to run your trading system on the selected stock over an n-day forecast period.
 More features are to come.
   * A feature engineering module to identify important and collinear features, including helper functions are to run correlation, covariance/collinearity analysis, MIC and RFE.
   * Feature importance and print functions for regression and tree models